avwsolutions/opensearch-training-material/labs/12-Observability/README.md

 ## Exercise 3 - Notebooks

 This exercise you learn about using notebooks.
 Notebook are a single pain glass for analysts and reliability engineers that analyze and inspect data sets.
-Notebooks can be used to store snippets.
+Notebooks can be used to store snippets in code blocks and create visualizations.
 We are going to add the sample notebooks that are provided.

 Open `Notebooks` under `Observability`.
 You wil see the possibility to import sample notebooks.
 Give that a try.